Airbnb Photo Order: How to Sequence Photos for More Bookings

 Does Airbnb photo order matter?

 Yes, significantly.
-Your first 3 photos are what guests see in search results and are the primary factor in click-through rate.
-Photo order also shapes the narrative of your listing—a strong sequence builds desire and reduces post-booking surprise.
+Your first three photos appear in search results and are the primary driver of click-through rate.
+Photo order also shapes the narrative of your listing — a strong sequence builds desire and reduces post-booking surprise.

 How many photos should I have on Airbnb?